 Massage eranda oil onto your head and take ashwagandha, guggul, and brahmi after consulting an Ayurvedic practitioner.

 Ayurveda has a few easy-to-use remedies that can be taken as supplements or massaged into your body for beneficial effects.
 Eranda (Ricinus communis Linn) can treat gout, a common complaint for those with hypothyroidism.
 The oil made from eranda, called amrutadi taila, when massaged onto the head is supposed to help ease the problem.16

-Another remedy is ashwagandha (Withania somnifera).
+Another remedy for thyroid problems is ashwagandha (Withania somnifera).
 Studies on animal subjects have shown that it helps stimulate thyroid activity and can ease hypothyroidism.17 Guggul (Commiphora mukul) and brahmi (Bacopa monnieri) are other Ayurvedic remedies that can help.
 The former boosts concentration of T3 hormone,18 while the latter improves T4 levels.19

 References [ + ]

-|1.||↑||Prevalence and Impact of Thyroid Disease, American Thyroid Association.|
+|1.||↑||Prevalence and Impact of Thyroid Disease.
+American Thyroid Association.|

 |2.||↑||Betsy, Ambooken, M. P. Binitha, and S. Sarita.
 “Zinc deficiency associated with hypothyroidism: an overlooked cause of severe alopecia.”
 International journal of trichology 5, no. 1 (2013): 40.|